denysdovhan/bash-handbook/README.md

     /path/to/script.sh

 Besides, we should do yet another important conclusion: if we wanna output something, we need to use `echo` command.

+## Exit codes

+Every command returns an **exit code** (**return status** or **exit status**).
+A successful command returns a `0` (zero-code), at the smae time unsuccessful commands return non-zero value (error code).
+Unsuccessful codes must be an integer between 1 and 255.

+Within a script, an `exit` command is used to deliver an exit code to the shell.
+When the scripts ends with the `exit` code without any parameter, the exit code of this script is the exit code of the last executed command in this script.

+Every program, after finishing, assign its exit code into `#?` environment variable.
+The `#?` variable is especially useful for testing and debuging scripts.

+Likewise, functions within a script return an exit status.
+But inside the function we should use `return` command.

 # Comments